tfsojon/richinsql-blog/content/post/2019-04-09-building-a-formula-one-race-tracker-part-one.md

 **The Database Design**

-The first sketch that I did was a mapping of the tables, It didn&#8217;t include any of the data types, what I decided to do was to map out the columns on paper, transfer that into Google Sheets and map the data types to the columns there.
+The first sketch that I did was a mapping of the tables, It didn't include any of the data types, what I decided to do was to map out the columns on paper, transfer that into Google Sheets and map the data types to the columns there.

 ![](/img/F1-Database-Design-e1554396726682.jpg)